Alv3s/Thing.CoAP/README.md

 ```
 You will find the compiled examples on folder ```examples```.

-## Current State and Mantainability
+## Regression Tests
-The Repository has unit tests that cover virtually 100% of the code, allowing the code to be regression free and virtually bug free.
-The code was developed with portability in mind, allowing it to be easily implemented on any compiler or device that supports C++11 std functions.
+The Repository has unit tests that cover virtually 100% of the code, allowing the code to have the least ammount of regressions throught the implementation of new features and bug fixing.
+Let's keep it that way.